hungdev/react-native-slack-login/readme.md

 npm install react-native-slack-login --save
 ```

-* How to get Client ID and clientSecret of slack?
+* How to get Client ID and Client Secret of slack?

 You'll need credentials to use Sign in with Slack.
 To retrieve your Client ID and secret, [you'll need to create a Slack App if you haven't already.](https://api.slack.com/apps/new)